danicampora/Micropython-scheduler/README.md

-irqtest.py Demonstrates a thread which blocks on an interrupt. subthread.py Illustrates dynamic creation and deletion of threads. lcdtest.py Demonstrates output to an attached LCD display.
+irqtest.py Demonstrates a thread which blocks on an interrupt. subthread.py Illustrates dynamic creation and deletion of threads. lcdtest.py Demonstrates output to an attached LCD display. polltest.py A thread which blocks on a user defined polling function